 In terms of how much to brew at a time, you’ll get the best tasting coffee when brewing a full pot.
 Both the water reservoir and brew basket are designed to accommodate the auto-drip’s maximum capacity, and when less coffee is brewed, the machine doesn’t work as well.
 If you aren’t able to drink all the coffee that your machine brews, consider looking for a different, smaller auto-drip.

 As nice as it is to roll out of bed to an already brewed cup of coffee, setting up your coffee at night produces a flatter-tasting cup.
 Coffee’s nuanced flavors come from aromatics that are released during grinding, but the aromatics dissipate quickly.
 For the most flavorful cup, you should use beans that were ground within 15 or 20 minutes of brewing, not the night before.

-4. Turn Your Auto-Drip Off After Brewing
+- Turn Your Auto-Drip Off After Brewing

 After brewing, your auto-drip should be turned off.
-It’s hot plate may keep your coffee warm, but it also burns the coffee.
+Its hot plate may keep your coffee warm, but it also burns the coffee.
 A thermal carafe will keep your coffee just as warm without burning it.

 The coffee pot and the insert where the filter goes should be cleaned regularly - old coffee grounds and coffee oils will impart a bitter, burnt taste to the coffee.
 Cleaning the coffee pot after every brew, even if it's just a water rinse, will do wonders for the taste of the next pot.
 For cleaning the insert, best practice is to remove it and clean it with just a little bit of soap and water, but if it doesn't remove, you can just pour some hot water through to rinse.
 Also, coffee easily takes on the smell and taste of things in its environment, so even if a little bit of soap is left in the pot and insert, your coffee will taste soapy.
 Make sure to rinse thoroughly!Happy brewing!"